+Raw material At weighted average cost.

-Work in Process At direct material cost, labor and appropriate portion of production overheads.
+Work in Process At direct material cost, labor and appropriate portion of

+production overheads.

-Finished Goods At direct material cost, labor and appropriate portion of production overheads.
+Finished Goods At direct material cost, labor and appropriate portion of

+production overheads.

+Goods in Transit At invoice value plus other charges, if any

 Stores, Spare Parts &

 Loose Tools At weighted average cost

 Net realizable value represents selling price in the ordinary course of business less selling expenses incidental to sales.
-Provisions against stores, spares and loose tools are provided if there is objective evidence that the items have become obsolete or have become slow moving.
+Provisions against stores, spare and loose tools are provided if there is objective evidence that the items have become obsolete or have become slow moving.

-3.7 Trade Debts
+3.7 Trade Debts and Other Receivables